 Go Go Games Studios states on their web page, “Our goal is to support children with ASD in learning to notice and attend to multiple features of the objects they encounter – a skill known as “multiple-cue selectivity” – in the hopes of laying the groundwork for a host of secondary learning benefits.”
 TWA feels this app has hit their mark in promoting deeper learning through totally enjoyable activities and we highly recommend that it be played with all kids, autistic or not.
 Our only criticism is that the price is too low.
 This is a research-based app that has pulled out all the stops by incorporating quality into every component!

 We’d also like to share what Vicki Windman, a fellow teacher and app reviewer/blogger says about Go Go Games:

 As we continue to find ways to enhance the skills with children with Autism new apps are on the horizon.
 Go Go Games is different than other ASD apps, as this app specifically works with multiple-cue selectivity as well as working on visual discrimination, matching, and pattern recognition.

 Go Go Games uses the techniques of Pivotal Response Therapy (PRT), an evidence-based behavioral intervention which targets several common challenges for learners with ASD, including this particular perceptual ability.
 Go Go Games provides the opportunity to build this critical skill by maneuvering trucks, trains, and spaceships through a trio of fantasy adventures.
 We designed the game to be simple, playful, and fun – though behind the scenes each matching sequence is carefully selected to gradually improve a player’s ability to notice and respond to increasingly complex features.

-As a teacher I would like to individualize the app and manage the student’s data as this has great skills to observe from fine motor, focus, observation and more.
+As a teacher, I would like to individualize the app and manage the student’s data as this has great skills to observe from a fine motor, focus, observation and more.